Government Tax Rates and Thresholds 23/24

 Statutory Maternity Pay (SMP)

-Statutory Maternity Pay (SMP) is payable for up to 39 weeks.
-The first 6 weeks of SMP are paid at 90% of the employees weekly average earnings.
-The remaining maternity pay period (up to a maximum of 33 weeks) are paid at the current SMP rate of £173.48 gross per week or 90% of the employee’s weekly earnings, whichever is lower.
+The first 6 weeks of SMP are paid at 90% of average gross weekly earnings.
+The remaining weeks of the maternity pay period (up to a maximum of 33 weeks) are paid at the current SMP rate of £187.18 gross per week, or 90% of the employee’s weekly earnings, whichever is lower.

 Statutory Sick Pay (SSP)

-The first 3 consecutive days of an employee’s illness are classed as waiting days and will be unpaid.
-Statutory Sick Pay starts on the fourth consecutive day of illness and can be paid for up to 28 weeks.
-The 2023-24 rate of SSP is £109.40 gross per week.
+The 2025-26 rate of SSP is £118.75 gross per week.
+The first 3 consecutive days of illness are unpaid as SSP starts on the fourth consecutive day of illness and can be paid for up to 28 weeks.

 Benefits in Kind